The Master Regulator of Cellular Metabolism

 How to take NAD+

-NAD is not effective when taken orally so at this stage is limited to daily infusions for several days to build up your levels which can then be maintained with the use of oral precursers.
-The precursers available include Nicotinamide (Vit B3) which can be recycled to NAD+.
+NAD+ is available on prescription from our lab as enteric coated capsules, nasal spray, subcutaneous injection and IV infusions.
+NAD+ Precursers are also available which include Nicotinamide (Vit B3) which can be recycled to NAD+.
 Doses up to 600mg a day should be effective however exceeding this dose could potentially result in a decrease of NAD+ due to a negative feedback effect.
 Nicotinic acid is another option but is known to cause a flushing side effect.
-Finally Nicotinamide Riboside is also available and this appears to be the best option with studies showing it effectively increases NAD+ levels in humans by 30% with no side effects.
+Finally, Nicotinamide Riboside is also available and this appears to be the best precurser option with studies showing it effectively increases NAD+ levels in humans by 30% with no side effects.

 Lifestyle factors such as ingesting fewer calories, taking antioxidants, exercise and decreasing inflammation in the body can also help increase NAD+ levels.